smHooper/giss_community_tools/README.md

 #### Legacy tools
 There are also other [legacy tools](https://github.com/smHooper/giss_community_tools/tree/main/legacy_tools) that have not been tested with currently recommended version of ArcGIS Pro.
 <br><br>
 *** Note that all tools, including those in the standard toolbox, are all available _as is_ without any guarantee.
-Always backup your data and projects before modifying them, and use this tools at your own risk. (see [license](#license) for more information)
+Always backup your data and projects before modifying them, and use these tools at your own risk. (see [license](#license) for more information)

 <!-- GETTING STARTED -->